 “Writing nonfiction is more like sculpture, a matter of shaping the research into the finished thing.” – Joan Didion

 A perfect example are crime thrillers like In Cold Blood by Truman Capote.
-The story follows both the killers and the family, and it’s easy to forget that one is reading an accurate account of events.
+The story follows both the killers and the family, and it’s easy to forget that one is reading an accurate account of real events.

 Creative nonfiction is a tricky area for writers because one must consider at which point the line is crossed from reality to fiction.

 The term ‘creative nonfiction’ can be credited to Lee Gutkind, the creator of Creative Nonfiction magazine.
 It’s a relatively new term, dating back to the early 1990s.

 The idea behind it, however, has a much longer history.
 Throughout time, humanity has tried to remember and tell its history verbally and in writing through sonnets, epics, and in other forms of poetry and prose.
 We’ve finally put a name to what’s been happening all along.

 Fiction vs Nonfiction vs Creative Fiction: Why Does It Matter?

 You must remember that your approach in the crafting of the story impacts how the readers understand the work.